-The Melbourne Documentary Film Festival is back for its eighth year for both films in the cinema and streaming at home.
+The Melbourne Documentary Film Festival is back for its eighth year — with films both in-cinema and streaming at home.

 Top 5 Films I’ve Watched So Far